 That Others May Live: The Selfless Stand of William H. Pitsenbarger

-Beneath the tall trees of a dense triple canopy forest near the village of Cam My, Republic of Vietnam, American troops were trapped in a caldron of hell.
+Beneath the tall trees of a dense triple canopy forest near the village of Cam My in the Republic of Vietnam, American troops were trapped in a caldron of hell.
 It was April 11, 1966 and 134 U.S. soldiers were surrounded by a 500-man-strong Vietcong battalion.
 Pinned to the dark jungle floor, it was difficult to hear anything under the enemy’s relentless fire and even more difficult to move.
 As one soldier put it, “The psychological pressure was beyond comprehension.”
 An American fire team leader, who was a combat veteran of World War II and Korea, was so broken by the death and despair in the air that he “curled up in a fetal position and sobbed uncontrollably.”
 Cast into this frightful scene was Airman 1st Class William H. Pitsenbarger.
 Like an angel sent from above, the twenty-one-year-old pararescueman was lowered from an Air Force helicopter and hit the ground.
 Over the course of the ensuing chaos, he lived out the pararescuman’s motto through his superhuman efforts to safeguard his brothers in arms.
 The selfless words, “That Others May Live,” fueled every movement that Pitsenbarger made throughout the ferocious struggle and would enshrine his name among the pantheon of immortal American heroes.

 A native of rural Piqua, Ohio, Pitsenbarger saw the first light of life on July 8, 1944.
 Described as “an ambitious only child,” he was determined to quit high school and walk the road of the warrior by joining the U.S. Army, learning the way of the Special Forces, and becoming a “Green Beret.”
 After some convincing from his parents, however, Pitsenbarger decided to stay in school and graduated in 1962.
 He proceeded to join the Air Force and ultimately volunteered for pararescue, also known as PJs.
 Through rigorous training across U.S. Army Parachute school, Air Force rescue training and jungle survival school, the U.S. Navy’s scuba diving school, and more, Pitsenbarger became both a medic and a survival specialist.
 As a PJ, it was his job to rescue and medically treat downed military personnel across any environment.